 - Ability to work independently and as part of a team.

 The Communications Intern will be a part-time temporary employee of the ACLU of Nebraska.
-The rate of pay for this position is $12/hour.
+The rate of pay for this position is $15/hour.

-To apply: Submit a cover letter, writing and/or multimedia sample (links acceptable), and resume via email to Communications Director Sam Petto.
+To apply: Submit a cover letter, a writing and/or multimedia sample (links acceptable), and resume via email to Communications Associate Jasmine Conrad.